josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-Matt had a problem with the landlords, so he carpet bombed the neighborhood.
-He didn't like Alderaan's leaders, and so he fired the Death Star.
+Matt had a problem with the landlords, so he set fire to the building.
+He disagreed with Alderaan's leaders, and so he fired the Death Star.
 And now it doesn't really matter what his original point was; he's made himself the bad guy.

 </CalloutPlusQuote>